sap-tutorials/Tutorials/tutorials/hcp-gw3/hcp-gw3.md

 ---
-title: Add labels and a new field to your app
+title: Add labels to your app
-description: Learn how to insert labels into the detail view of your app and add additional fields.
+description: Learn how to insert labels into the detail view of your app
 tags: [ products>sap-hana-cloud-platform, products>sap-web-ide, topic>cloud, topic>html5, topic>mobile, topic>odata, tutorial>beginner ]
 ---